pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/01-running-a-demo.rst

 and test the results.

 You have a couple of options for your programming environment.
-If you are new to PsyNet, we recommend using GitHub Codespaces, a cloud-based development environment that is quick to set up and requires no local installation of software.
+GitHub Codespaces provides a quick way to get started, via a standardized online development environment.
-More experienced users might prefer to install PsyNet locally in order to have more control over the environment.
+Of course, it is also possible to install PsyNet locally in a virtual environment, which will ultimately give you better performance and more control.
-We only recommend this latter option if you are already an experienced UNIX and Python user.
+However, in the in-person session, we'd prefer it if you took the GitHub Codespaces option to keep things simple.

 Setting up your environment
 ---------------------------